 The tiles at the top of the display area form a dashboard of settings and readings, as shown in the screen shot above.
 The screen shot is taken by going to File > Save Bitmap as ... and choosing the format as png, jpg or bitmap.
+Most of the figures in this document are shown as Dark on Light by going to Edit > Settings and clicking on the Dark on Light button.

-This will be your first test of the amplifier, so some additional measurements are added to the dashboard in the New Measurements section.
+This will be your first test of the amplifier, so some additional measurements are added to the dashboard in the Click to Add Measurements section.
 This will give an early indication of basic amplifier functionality and performance.
-It may spot troubles, such as high hum, high noise, high distortion, etc.) before proceeding to further tests
+It may spot troubles, such as high hum, high noise, high distortion, etc., before proceeding to further tests